 The purpose of the school Library is to support and enhance classroom learning.
 Our aim is to be the 'learning centre' of the school providing a welcoming learning environment which offers our students opportunities to develop information skills that are confidently and competently applied for lifelong learning.
 We also aim to encourage a love of reading.

-Students who use Library facilities in class or small groups, or individually in their free time, are offered assistance by Library staff members Mrs Green (Teacher Librarian) and School Administrative Officers.
+Students who use Library facilities in class or small groups, or individually in their free time, are offered assistance by Library staff members Mrs Baldachhino (Relieving Librarian for Mrs Green 2023) and School Administrative Officers.